rasguanabana/ytfs/doc/tutorial.rst

 Navigate between search pages
 -----------------------------

-In a directory, only 10 results are shown.
+By default, only 10 results are shown in a directory.
 To navigate between search pages one can use following control files:

 .. line-block::
-    **next** : Load next 10 results.
+    **next** : Load next results.
-    **prev** : Load previous 10 results.
+    **prev** : Load previous results.

 Control files won't be present in a directory, if it's impossible to load next or previous results.